google/clusterfuzzlite/docs/build_integration.md

 `helper.py` to build your project.
 The only field you must fill out in this file is:

+TODO: make this less weird.
+Is it even needed if generate does this?
 - [language](#language)

 ### language